Emergency Dentist – Dallas, TX

 Rinse your mouth with salt water to reduce the risk of infection.
 Place dental wax or sugarless chewing gum over any sharp or jagged edges that risk hurting your tongue or the soft tissues in your mouth.
 If you need to eat, only eat soft foods and don’t bite down with the broken tooth.
 Oftentimes a broken tooth can be fixed with a filling or crown, but if repairs aren’t possible, an extraction might be needed.

 Pick the tooth up by the chewing end (not the pointed root) and rinse it before attempting to put it back into its socket.
 If it won’t go in, keep it moist by storing it in your mouth next to the inside of your cheek; you can also use a saline solution or a glass of milk.
-A missing tooth can sometimes be replanted, but only if you get to an emergency dentist in University Park quickly.
+A missing tooth can sometimes be replanted, but only if you get to an emergency dentist in Dallas quickly.

 Lost Filling or Crown